Empowering Neighbors

 The Kaleidoscope Learning Center is thankful to several grant partners in providing for this initiative that cultivates a new generation of gardeners who care for the earth, discover the joy of planting and harvesting, fall in love with the art of cooking their harvest or the harvest of other local farmers, and develop a lifestyle perspective of gardening to the table with nutrition as a priority.

-A limited amount of student spaces will be available, so be sure to register below today!
+A limited amount of student spaces will be available, so be sure to register as soon as you are notified of, or see the promotion with fall 2026 dates.

 Communities We Are Focusing On Now